DiligentGraphics/DiligentSamples/Tutorials/Tutorial14_ComputeShader/readme.md

 ### Particle Collision

 The third and the last compute shader in the pipeline performs collision detection and updates particle positions and speed.
-It reads current particle positions from the inpute buffer and writes updated positions to the output buffer.
+It reads the current particle positions from the inpute buffer and writes updated positions to the output buffer.
 It uses the two buffers defining the particle lists to iterate over candidate particles: